gxz0233/M910Q_Hackintosh/README.md

 ![](Docs/Images/5.png)
 ## Hackintosh steps
 ### Opencore
-* Install Python on Windows
+* Install Python on Windows, Python is required for some Windows Tools.
 * Download [Opencore](https://github.com/acidanthera/OpenCorePkg/releases), I am using release 0.7.4 here.
 ### Mac OS
 * Mac OS big sur 11.6.
 * Make a bootable USB disk follow [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html)
 ### ACPI SSDT
-M910Q only need one customized SSDT-PLUG.aml in ACPI directory, it created for each computer.
+M910Q only need one customized SSDT-PLUG.aml in ACPI directory, you may need to build your own .aml file for your computer in case your hardware is diffrent to mine even they all named M910Q.
 Tools:
 * SSDTTime (Windows)
 ### config.plist
 Follow [ OpenCore Install Guide for Desktop Kaby Lake ](https://dortania.github.io/OpenCore-Install-Guide/config.plist/kaby-lake.htmlhttp://google.com). make your own config.plist, the steps are not hard at all.
 Tools:
 * ProperTree(Windows)
-* tools for updating config.plist on USB disk, there is so many tools out there, I used DiskGenius(Windows)
+* tools for updating config.plist on USB disk, there is so many tools out there, I use DiskGenius(Windows)
 ### Drivers and Kexts
 * Drivers
   * HfsPlus.efi